Notifications#

-All notifications, regardless of type, have to be enabled for the events to generate notifications.
+All notifications have to be enabled for the events to generate notifications.
 These notifications can be enabled or disabled at any time.

-To listen for notifications, construct an instance of the Listener
+To listen for notifications, create an instance of the Listener

 class: